 The Foundation considers all interest-bearing deposits and short-term investments purchased with maturities of three months or less to be cash equivalents.
-As of December 31, 2012 and 2011, there were no amounts of cash held in excess of FDIC limits of \$250,000.
+As of December 31, 2013, there were \$30,305 held in excess of FDIC limits of \$250,000.
+As of December 31, 2012, there were no amounts held in excess of FDIC limits.